 - Scotland’s onshore GDP is estimated to have remained flat (0.0% change) in June.
 This follows 0.0% change in May and -0.3% in April (May and April have been revised up from -0.2% and -0.5%).

-- In the three months to June, GDP is estimated to have remained flat (0.0% growth) compared to the previous three month period.
-This is a sharp slowdown in growth after the increase of 1.0% in 2022 Quarter 1 (January to March).
-Further information on quarterly GDP can be found in the Quarterly First Estimate for 2022 Quarter 2.
+- In Quarter 2 as a whole (April to June), GDP is estimated to have fallen by 0.3%, following growth of 0.2% in Quarter 1 (January to March.
+Further information on quarterly GDP can be found in the First Estimate of GDP for 2023 Quarter 2.

 There is a problem